hundertzehn/mocoapp-browser-extension/README.md

 There is a PR submitted to https://github.com/zikaari/webext-bridge with a fix, but which has not been merged yet.
 While the bug is not fixed, please follow these instructions:

-- clone https://github.com/manubo/webext-bridge.git into the **parent folder** of the browser extension and
+- clone https://github.com/hundertzehn/webext-bridge.git into the **parent folder** of the browser extension
 - checkout the branch with the fix: `git checkout format-endpoint-fix`
-- change into the directory of the package `cd webext-bridge` and
+- change into the directory of the package `cd webext-bridge`
-- build it by running `yarn install && yarn build`
+- build webext-bridge by running `yarn install && yarn build`
 - back in the folder of the browser extension, run `yarn install` also there

 ### Development